delvedor/fastify-architecture-workshop/slides/slides.md

 # Exercise*:*

-Generate the project and create
+Generate the project and run it!

+---

+# Exercise*:*

-a simple status service that exposes a status route.
+Create a simple status service that exposes a status route.
 ```
 GET /status => { status: 'ok' }
 ```